robotick-labs/robotick-engine/README.md

 - Full lifecycle management (load, start, tick, stop)
 - Remote telemetry and future remote control

-Built for early learners and industry professionals alike, Robotick is simple enough for educational bots and sophisticated enough for serious research.
+Built for early learners and industry professionals alike, Robotick is simple enough for educational bots and sophisticated enough for serious research and development.

 ---

 ## ✨ Key Features

 ### 🧩 Modular Workloads
-Each unit of logic is a workload — a small, testable module with clearly defined inputs, outputs, and config:
+Each unit of logic is a workload - a small, testable module with clearly defined inputs, outputs, and config:
 ```cpp
 struct HelloWorkload {
     HelloConfig config;